PTsolvers/Galileo23-MC1-GPU/README.md

 - Julia Slack (Julia dev chat): [https://julialang.org/slack/](https://julialang.org/slack/)

 ### Julia and HPC
-Some words on the Julia at scale effort, the Julia HPC packages, and why Julia for HPC in general (two language barrier)
+Some words on the Julia at scale effort, the Julia HPC packages, and the overall Julia for HPC motivation (two language barrier)
 ## Slot 2
 **Hands-on I**
 ### Solving transient 2D diffusion on the CPU I

 ### Solving  transient 2D diffusion on the CPU II